mattweirick/mattweirick.github.io/files/elevator-talk.md

 Post about accessibility copies: [https://asecsgradcaucus.wordpress.com/2019/02/21/accessibility-at-asecs-and-beyond-a-guest-post-by-dr-jason-farr-and-dr-travis-chi-wing-lau/](https://asecsgradcaucus.wordpress.com/2019/02/21/accessibility-at-asecs-and-beyond-a-guest-post-by-dr-jason-farr-and-dr-travis-chi-wing-lau/)

 # Jokes that Didn't Make It
+How'd you all even fit in here?
+I guess I could have waited for the next one

 The new gaslight, girlboss, gatekeep is just burned out, burned up, burned through.

 To quote Gretchen Wieners, "okay, irregardless"